Find Affordable College Courses

 Youngstown, OH

-Youngstown State University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-Located in the city of Youngstown, Youngstown State University is a public college with a fairly large student population.
+Youngstown State University came in at #8 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Ohio ranking.
+Located in the city of Youngstown, Youngstown State University is a public college with a large student population.

 In-state tuition fees for undergraduate students at Youngstown State University are $9,372 per year.
 On average, allied health graduates from Youngstown State University take out $34,448 in student loans while working on their Bachelor's Degree.